๐๐ถ๐ฟ๐๐ ๐ฅ๐ฒ๐๐๐น๐๐ ๐ณ๐ฟ๐ผ๐บ ๐ฆ๐๐๐ฆ๐ฆ-๐๐ฒ๐บ๐ฒ๐ถ๐ป๐๐ฎ๐บ

 Bone and Joint Problems of Childhood Cancer Patients

-After childhood cancer, late effects such as problems with bones, joints and muscles can occur.
-This study wanted to findโฆ
+After childhood cancer, late effects such as problems with bones, joints, and muscles can occur and make everyday life moreโฆ

 A Look at Health Problems after Langerhans Cell Histiocytosis during Childhood

-This study investigated the health problems experienced by people who suffered from Langerhans cell histiocytosis (LCH) in childhood.
-Although LCHโฆ
+This study investigated the health problems experienced by people who had Langerhans cell histiocytosis (LCH) in childhood.
+The health issuesโฆ

 Why we Keep an Eye on Oral Cancer in Childhood Cancer Survivors

 Although childhood cancer treatments primarily target cancer cells, they can also damage healthy cells.
-This study therefore investigated the riskโฆ
+Because of this, and sometimes alsoโฆ